 Laila El Baradei, professor, Department of Public Policy and Administration, received The 2019 Inaugural Distinguished Achievements and Leadership and Public Administration Scholarship or Practice in the Middle East Award by the American Society for Public Administration (ASPA)’s Section on Effective and Sound Administration in the Middle East (SESAME).

-Teklu Bekele, associate professor at the Graduate School of Education, is the winner of the 2019 Outstanding Author Contribution Literati Award, by Emerald Publishing, for his published work on context analysis.
+Teklu Bekele, associate professor at the Department of International and Comparative Education, is the winner of the 2019 Outstanding Author Contribution Literati Award, by Emerald Publishing, for his published work on context analysis.

 Catarina Belo, associate professor, Department of Philosophy, received a 2019 Sheikh Hamad Award for Translation in December 2019.
 The award was in recognition of the excellence of her translations of several medieval Arabic and Islamic philosophical texts from Arabic into Portuguese.

 "The Japanese Government Bestows Nabil Fahmy, Egypt's former Foreign Affairs minister and Founding Dean of the School of Global Affairs and Public Policy with Grand Cordon of the Order of the Rising Sun of the First Degree.
 The conferment ceremony will be held on the 6th of November, 2019; Dean (inside) and Minister (outside) Fahmy will be granted the prestigious decoration conferred by His Majesty Emperor Naruhito of Japan.
 This decoration is awarded to those who have advanced their fields, made significant achievements in international relations or the promotion of Japanese culture, or contributed to development in welfare or conservation."